Royal Gorge: Modern history

 In 1929 Cañon City authorized the building of the Royal Gorge Bridge, which at 955 ft above the river held the record of highest bridge in the world from 1929 to 2001.
 The bridge is the centerpiece of Royal Gorge Bridge and Park, an amusement park with rides and attractions on both sides of the gorge.
 The land and bridge are owned by the city and leased to a Dallas-based company called the Royal Gorge Bridge Company which has held the leasing rights since 1947.
 Another Dallas-based company called Leisure and Recreational Concepts was hired by the Royal Gorge Bridge Company in 1984 to handle daily operations of the park.

+In the movie Sensations of 1945, Hubert Castle plays the role of Olaf, “The Great Gustafson,” who performs a high-wire publicity stunt above the canyon.
+It is notable that Cañon City’s own Bird Millman never did attempt such a feat herself.

+In 1948, images from the park appeared in Canon City (film), which is based on the true story of a prison break.

 In 1955, portions of the film Big House, U.S.A., starring Broderick Crawford, Ralph Meeker, Lon Chaney Jr., William Talman, Charles Bronson and Felicia Farr (credited as Randy Farr), were filmed in Royal Gorge Park and Cañon City.

 On June 11, 2013, a wildfire broke out near the Royal Gorge Bridge and Park which ultimately destroyed 48 of 52 buildings in the park on both sides of the gorge.
 The bridge was only lightly damaged, with some scorched planks requiring replacement.
 The park was rebuilt and opened once again on August 30, 2014.

 In the summer months, rafting is a very popular activity in the Royal Gorge.
 Tourists travel from around the world to tackle the Class IV rapids of the Arkansas River and enjoy the scenery of the gorge.
 Named rapids in the gorge include Sunshine Falls, Sledgehammer, Wallslammer, Corkscrew, the Narrows, Boateater and Soda Pop Rock.
 River recreation in the gorge is regulated by the Arkansas Headwaters Recreation Area (AHRA) and daily user fees are required to launch at all of the recreation sites upstream of the gorge.
 There are many commercial rafting companies which are licensed by the AHRA to run the gorge and summer weekends can see hundreds of rafts packing the river.

 BASE jumping, bungee jumping and rock climbing are generally not permitted at the Royal Gorge.
 Occasionally, during special events such as the GoFast Games, bridge jumps have been allowed by the city and the lessee of the bridge and park.

+The cost of admission has increased over the years.
+In 2025, the price was USD$35 for adults, USD$30 for age 3 to 11.